michaelneale/goose-perception/README.md

 ## Usage

 Once running - just go about your day, you don't need to do anything, it will do something.

+### Voice Activation
-You can if you like ask goose to do something, just talk, mention goose, it will detect that you are talking to it (vs about it).
+You can ask goose to do something by talking - just mention "goose", it will detect that you are talking to it (vs about it).

+### Hotkey Activation
+Press `Cmd+Shift+G` to capture your screen and give Goose an instruction about what to do with it.

+Both methods work asynchronously and Goose will process your requests in the background.

 ## What it can do for you